MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

     ![Azure Information Protection quick start tutorial step 3 - default policy](./media/info-protect-defaultlabels.png)

 2. If you do have labels, go to the next section to view your labels.
-If you don't yet have labels, select **Generate default labels**.
+If you don't yet have labels, select that option to **Generate default labels**.

 4. Then, to publish the labels for all users, from **Classifications** > **Policies** > **Global**: